DnsClient.NET is a simple yet very powerful and high performant open source library for the .NET Framework to do DNS lookups.

 - Query result cache based on provided TTL

 - Minimum TTL setting to overrule the result's TTL and always cache the responses for at least that time.
 (Even very low value, like a few milliseconds, do make a huge difference if used in high traffic low latency scenarios)

-- Cache can be disabled altogether
+- Cache can be disabled

-- Configurable retry logic in case of timeouts and other exceptions
+- Configurable retry of queries

 - Optional audit trail of each response and exception